T-NOVA/cyclops/docker-files/cyclops-aio/README.md

 Now you are all set to start using Cyclops in your business financial processing workflows.
 Happy Billing!

 ### Further Information
-In case of further questions please contact - piyush.harsh@zhaw.ch
+In case of further questions please contact - icclab-rcb-cyclops@dornbirn.zhaw.ch

 ## Made by